 In 1982, another two-year, $26 million expansion began.
-In 1984, the North Tower expansion and first floor renovation was completed.
-The community welcomed the new facilities which added operating suites, new labor, delivery and nursery facilities, patient floors, central supply and pharmacy, a business office, a cafeteria and a new lobby.
+In 1984, the North Tower expansion and first-floor renovation were completed.
+The community welcomed the new facilities which added operating suites, new labor, delivery, and nursery facilities, patient floors, a central supply and pharmacy, a business office, a cafeteria, and a new lobby.
 In early 1986, a Cancer Treatment Center was opened which included our first linear accelerator and other cancer treatment equipment.
 Today, the Pearlman Comprehensive Cancer Center is a regional center of excellence having received state and national awards for quality patient care.

 Hospice of South Georgia started in 1987 as a supportive care system for persons with limited life expectancy.
 Today, Hospice serves eight counties and operates the only inpatient hospice facility in the region.
 The hospice house was named after its benefactors, the Langdale Hospice House.

 In the mid-80s, the maternal-child unit was modernized and renamed the Birthplace.
 It incorporated four birthing rooms for all phases of childbirth, along with traditional separate rooms for labor, delivery, and recovery.
 In the late 1980s, SGMC completed a $1.3 million expansion and renovation of the SGMC laboratory.